VOLTTRON/volttron/docs/source/introduction/definitions.rst

 ---------------------

     An activated environment is the environment a VOLTTRON instance is run in.
-The bootstrap process creates the environment from the shell and to activate it the following command is executed.
+The bootstrap process creates the environment from the shell.
+The following command activates the environment:

     .. code-block:: bash